The Enemy of the World

 Episode 6

-Sue: Salamander, a power-mad dictator who is finally toppled when he is caught falsifying his catering accounts.
+Sue: So the mad dictator is toppled when he’s caught falsifying his catering accounts.
 This is either years ahead of its time or a really clever spoof.
 I’m not sure which.

 Sue: Well, he had me fooled.
-He had a caravan and everything.
-Still, I haven’t been able to keep up with this thing since episode three and I’m not sure if I’m supposed to be surprised or not.
-I suppose it’s bit like finding out Judi Dench was the bad guy all along.
-A bit.
+He lived in a caravan and everything.
+Still, I haven’t been able to keep up with this story since episode three, so I’m not sure if I’m supposed to be surprised by this or not.

-And then all hell breaks loose as Salamander and Giles Kent battle it out for control of the underground base and its volcano-igniting machines.
-There is a very big explosion.
+And then all hell breaks loose as Salamander and Giles battle for control of the underground base’s volcano-igniting machines.

-Sue: Wouldn’t it be ironic if Giles Kent and Salamander end up getting trapped in that collapsed bunker, and it takes the authorities five years to get them out again.
+Sue: Wouldn’t it be ironic if Giles Kent and Salamander end up trapped in that collapsed bunker, and it takes the authorities five years to get them out again?
 That’s the ending I’d have written.
 They’ll be lovers by the time they’re rescued.
-That goes without saying.

-Just when we think it’s all over, Salamander manages to escape to the TARDIS, which feels really odd (“Villains don’t normally get inside the TARDIS, do they?”), and when the Doctor turns up, the two characters actually share a scene together!
+Just when we think it’s all over, not only does Salamander escape from the base, he also finds his way onto the TARDIS (“Villains don’t normally get inside the TARDIS, do they?”).
+And then the Doctor turns up and the characters actually share a scene together!

 Sue: How the hell did they do that?
 Why doesn’t this exist?
 This is so frustrating.

-And then, in the blink of an eye, it’s all over; the TARDIS dematerialises and Salamander is sucked out into the space-time continuum (although it looks to us like John Cura has sneezed on his camera lens).
+And then, in the blink of an eye, it’s all over.
+The TARDIS dematerialises and Salamander is sucked out into the space-time continuum (although it looks to us as if John Cura has sneezed on his camera lens).

-Sue: OK, here’s a quick tip for the future: build in a safety feature so you can’t take-off when the TARDIS doors are open.
-It’s just common sense, really.
+Sue: Okay, here’s a quick tip for the future: build a safety feature so you can’t take-off when the TARDIS doors are open.
+It’s common sense, really.

 Sue: I have no idea what to say about that.
-It was nice to have a change of pace but it wasn’t Doctor Who.
-I have no idea what it was but it certainly wasn’t Doctor Who.
+It was nice to have a change of pace, but it wasn’t Doctor Who.
+I have no idea what it was, but it wasn’t Doctor Who.
 So I don’t really know.
-The plot was either really clever or utterly bonkers, and while I liked a lot of the characters in this one – the acting was really good, incidentally – it just didn’t hang together for me.
+The plot was either really clever or utterly bonkers, and while I liked the characters in this one – the acting was really good, incidentally – it didn’t hang together for me.
 It was far too complicated for its own good.
 And a bit silly.

 6/10